-- The validity or enforceability of private covenants or other contractual agreements among property owners related to dwelling type restrictions. - Properties located in a historic preservation district. - Properties designated as a National Historic Landmark by the United States Department of Interior - An ADU that is not connected to water and sewer.
+- The validity or enforceability of private covenants or other contractual agreements among property owners related to dwelling type restrictions. - Properties located in a historic preservation district. - Properties designated as a National Historic Landmark by the United States Department of Interior - An ADU that is not connected to water and sewer, well or septic.